dervishe-/GenBerry/README.md

 ### What to do after ?

 Once your card is ready, plug it in you Pi and boot.
-If you don't have a screen available you can use the -u option to connect to your pi.
+If you don't have a screen available you can use the -u option to connect to your pi via the uart serial interface.
-After the first boot, your pi will execute a `firstRun.start` script located in `/etc/local.d/` This scrit  is available in the FIRSTRUN variable in the GenBerry.cfg file.
+After the first boot, your pi will execute a `firstRun.start` script located in `/etc/local.d/` The content of this scrit is available in the `FIRSTRUN` variable in the `GenBerry.cfg` file.
 Basically, it will ru udhcpc on eth0, sync the time, emerge dhcpcd, delete itself and reboot.
 After this reboot, your pi will be available thrue eth0.
 Once you're logged in, just execute this few commands.